Vladimir Miklukha: Early Career and Narodnaya Volya

 Miklukha enrolled as a student in the Naval Cadet Corps on September 18, 1868, graduated as a Gardes de la Marine on April 16, 1872, and initially assigned to the 4th Naval Crew on November 9.
 After being promoted to michman on August 30, 1873, he joined the Naval Organization of the Narodnaya Volya in Kronstadt.
-In 1874, along with his classmates Nikolai Sukhanov, and Pyotr Serebrennikov, distributed literature of the Narodnaya Volya to "go with the people" but after the decline of the party, he left any involvement from the party.
+In 1874, along with his classmates Nikolai Sukhanov, Fedor Yurkovsky and Pyotr Serebrennikov, distributed literature of the Narodnaya Volya to "go with the people" but after the decline of the party, he left any involvement from the party.